ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 The type for numeric literals in additive and multiplicative expressions is now inferred from the contextually-expected type.

-When the contextually-expected type for an additive or multiplicative expression is `float`, the type of a literal used as sub expression is inferred to be `float`.
-Similarly if the contextually-expected type is `decimal` the type of the literal is inferred to be `decimal`.
+When the contextually-expected type for an additive or multiplicative expression is `float`, the type of a literal used as a sub expression is inferred to be `float`.
+Similarly, if the contextually-expected type is `decimal` the type of the literal is inferred to be `decimal`.

 ```ballerina
 float a = 10 + 3.0 + 5.0;